- Quickstarts

 chmod a+x build.sh

-Update Your App for Render
+Update your app for Render

-Update config/prod.exs
+Update config/runtime.exs

-to change the highlighted line below.
+to change the highlighted line below:

 to this: